 Building Residential Communities

-- Establishing a good working relationship with the custodian(s) in the building in which the DA serves.
+- Establishing a good working relationship with the custodian(s) if working in an upper-class dorm

 - Reporting damage, unsafe conditions, violations of code and other residential concerns to the appropriate administrative office (Housing, Building Services, Maintenance, Facilities Customer Service Center, Public Safety, Dean of Undergraduate Students Offices).

-- Ensuring proper use of common areas throughout the building, including resolving usage disputes, scheduling, and monitoring of activities held therein if working in the upper-class dorms.
+- Ensuring proper use of common areas throughout the building, including resolving usage disputes, and scheduling and monitoring of activities held therein if working in the upper-class dorms.

-- Disseminating information from various administrative offices to residents, including holding informational meetings, posting paper and e-mail notices as appropriate.
+- Disseminating information from various administrative offices to residents, including holding informational meetings, posting paper, and sending e-mail notices, etc.

 Applicants must attend a mandatory info session to get access to the CLA application.